-The content of this article represents the personal views of the author and does not express the opinion or policy of Concordia College & University® Delaware
+The content of this page represents the personal views of the author and does not express the opinion or policy of Concordia College & University® Delaware

 Myth 1: It must be Accredited to be Legitimate.